yast/yast-storage-ng/doc/partitioner_ui/feature-subvolumes.md

 Btrfs subvolumes can be nested inside each other.
 In fact, all Btrfs filesystems contain a top-level subvolume (with Btrfs id 5) containing all the files, directories and other subvolumes.
 Thus, each subvolume except the top-level one has a parent subvolume.
 In addition, many SUSE products define an extra subvolume named "@" as an extra top-level container.
-Last but not least, filesystems snapshots are also implemented as subvolumes nested into an special subvolume called ".snapshots".
+Last but not least, filesystem snapshots are also implemented as subvolumes nested into a special subvolume called ".snapshots".
 As a result, the structure of subvolumes of a SUSE Btrfs filesystem can look like this.

 ```